 Can you freeze blueberry pie filling?

 Definitely!
-You can prep the blueberry pie filling with all the ingredients listed (not the cream cheese) and put it in a ziplock bag to freeze.
+You can prep the blueberry pie filling with all the ingredients listed and put it in a ziplock bag to freeze.
 Then place the bag in the pie plate you intend to bake the pie in.
 Freeze in the pie plate.
 Once it’s frozen, you can put the clean pie plate back in your cupboard.
 This will make the berries freeze in the shape of your pie plate.
-Later, roll out your pie crust, spread with cream cheese, and add the frozen berries on top.
-Remember to bake it straight from frozen!
+Later, roll out your pie crust, add the frozen berries on top.
+Bake it straight from frozen!

 Can you freeze Blueberry Pie?